MicrosoftDocs/VBA-Docs/api/Access.Form.BeforeInsert(even).md

 To run a macro or event procedure when these events occur, set the **BeforeInsert** or **AfterInsert** property to the name of the macro or to [Event Procedure].

-You can use an **AfterInsert** event procedure or macro to requery a recordset whenever a new record is added.
+Use an **AfterInsert** event procedure or macro to requery a recordset whenever a new record is added.

 The **BeforeInsert** and **AfterInsert** events are similar to the **BeforeUpdate** and **AfterUpdate** events.
 These events occur in the following order: